Library

 The largest special library on religion in the Nordic countries

 The Donner Library opened as long ago as 1957 and is today the largest specialist library on religion in the Nordic countries.
-The library is located in Humanisticum (The Dahlström Palace) at Biskopsgatan 13 in Turku, in the middle of the beautiful Åbo Akademi University campus.
-The library is open during weekdays between 12.00 and 16.00 (closed in July).
+The library’s collection is stored in Åbo Akademi Library’s remote storage facility, Rix, and the collection is accessible via the Alma-Finna database.
+Ordered books can be picked up from ÅAB’s premises in Arken (Tehtaankatu 2), open Monday–Friday from 10:00 to 18:00.
 Our primary customers are students and researchers of religion, but our library is also open to the general public.

 Our collection comprises approximately 90 000 volumes pertaining to research on religion in a broad perspective.
 The central journals within the field are available in printed form in the library and we can help you to find your way among the e-publications as well.